asariprado/PyAtoms/README.md

 1. Moiré lattice
     - Choose to simulate a 1, 2 or 3 layer lattice
-       - Lattice 1 parameters change the single/first layer
+       - Lattice 1 parameters change the single/first layer.
        - Lattice 2 only works if bilayer/trilayer are selected.
-These change the second lattice
+These change the second lattice.
        - Lattice 3 only works if trilayer is selected.
-These change the third lattice
+These change the third lattice.
+   - If $Z_1$ and $Z_2$ are two periodic lattices, the superimposed moiré/superlattice image is approximated as $Z_{moire} = Z_1 + Z_2 + 2*Z_1*Z_2$.
+This choice balances the strength of the individual lattices and their product and more closely matches experimental STM images and their Fourier transforms.
+   - Similarly, for three periodic lattices, the moiré/superlattice image is approximated as $Z_{moire} = Z_1 + Z_2 + Z_3 + 3*Z_1 *Z_2 *Z_3.

 2. Image parameters
-    - `pixels`: number of pixels
+    - `pixels`: number of pixels.
-    - `L`: length of image in nanometers
+    - `L`: length of the image window in nanometers.
-    - `theta`: Rotation of image
+    - `theta`: Rotation (counter-clockwise) of the atomic lattice.

 3. Colormap
-    -  `Real space image`: colormap of the real space image / simulated atomic lattice
+    -  `Real space image`: colormap of the real space image / simulated atomic lattice.
-    -  `FFT`: colormap of the FFT
+    -  `FFT`: colormap of the 2D fast Fourier transform.

 4. Low pass filtering
-    - `sigma`: radius of Gaussian mask in real space (pixels)
+    - `sigma`: radius of Gaussian mask in real space (pixels) units.
+The half-width at half-max of the gaussian is shown as a white circle in the bottom left corner of the image.
-    - The number on top tells you the radius of the mask in nanometers
+    - The radius of the gaussian mask in nanometers is shown in the text box.

 5. Save files
-    - Click to save the files to a specific directory
+    - Click to save the files to a specific directory.
-      - Clicking will open the file explorer
+      - Clicking will open the file explorer.
       - Navigate to the directory you want to save the files in
       - Input a `filename` to save as
     - It will save a folder called `filename` with 4 files: